jarviscanada/jarvis_data_eng_VikramjeetGill/core_java/README.md

 I first tested the application by using the IDE and manually inputting the arguements to insure proper output.
 After that I performed both of the methods listed under the quickstart section to make sure that those methods yeilded the same results.
 During the testing process I used logger to handle errors.

 #Deployment
+To deploy the app I turned the app into a docker image and uploaded it to my dockerhub account.
+To run the application follow the instructions under the Quick Start section.

+#Improvement
+One improvement I can make is to optimize memory usage by changing the methods listFiles and readLines to return Streams instead of lists.

 3. [JDBC App](./jdbc)
 4. [Twitter CRUD App](./twitter)